One Minute Please

-One Minute Please is a panel quiz show hosted by Ernie Kovacs aired on the DuMont Television Network from 6 July 1954 to 17 February 1955 on Tuesdays at 9pm ET.
+One Minute Please is a panel quiz show which aired at various times on the DuMont Television Network from 6 July 1954 to 17 February 1955.

 Panelists were given a topic and had to talk about the subject for one minute nonstop.
 The panelist who talked the most was the winner.

 The program received favorable reviews, but DuMont ended it after 33 episodes because it had no sponsors.
-The trade publication Variety reported that prospective sponsors declined to taken the show on because not enough stations in major markets carried it.
+The trade publication Variety reported that prospective sponsors declined to take the show on because not enough stations in major markets carried it.

+John K. M. McCaffery was the initial host.
+He was succeeded by Allyn Edwards, effective November 19, 1954.

+The program initially was seen on Tuesdays from 8:30 to 9 p.m.
+Eastern Time.
+In October 1954 it was moved up 30 minutes, from 8 to 8:30 p.m.
+E. T. on Tuesdays.
+In November 1954 it was moved to Fridays from 9:30 to 10 p.m.
+E. T..
+Its final slot was on Thursdays from 9:30 to 10 p.m.
+E. T. beginning in January 1955.